Skip to main content

 CoCounsel\u2019s primary content source is Westlaw\u2019s database of published case law, statutes, secondary sources, and Practical Law resources.
 This is extremely valuable for legal research.
 However, it means that working with your own internal documents is not the primary use case, and access requires an active Thomson Reuters subscription.

-Deep dive: Accessibility
+Deep dive: Workflows and adaptivity

 Scrivly